LingoDB - Revolutionizing Data Processing with Compiler Technology

 LingoDB heavily builds on the MLIR compiler framework for compiling queries to efficient machine code without much latency.

-LingoDB uses multiple layers of intermediate representation.
-This approach allows for high flexibility by exchanging layers.
+LingoDB uses multiple layers of extendable intermediate representations.
+This approach allows for high flexibility by exchanging layers and targeting different execution platforms.

-By using Apache Arrow as in-memory storage format, LingoDB can interact automatically with many different systems.
+By using Apache Arrow as in-memory storage format, LingoDB can efficiently interface with other systems and libraries without copying data.

 Through its flexible design, LingoDB facilitates fundamental research regarding query engine architectures.